-The calibrated sweep speed and dual-trace features of the 2213A allow measurement of the time difference between two separate events.
+The calibrated sweep speed and dual-trace features of the 2215A allow measurement of the time difference between two separate events.
 To measure time difference, use the following procedure:

-- 1. Preset instrument controls and obtain a baseline trace, then set the TRIGGER SOURCE switch to CH 1. - 2.
+- 1. Preset instrument controls and obtain a baseline trace, then set the A TRIGGER SOURCE switch to CH 1. - 2.
 Set both Input Coupling switches to the same position, depending on the type of input coupling desired. - 3.
-Using either probes or cables with equal time delays, connect a known reference signal to the Channel 1 input and the comparison signal to the Channel 2 input. - 4.
-Set both VOLTS/DIV switches for 4- or 5-division displays.

-- 5. Select BOTH VERTICAL MODE; then select either ALT or CHOP, depending on the frequency of input signals. - 6.
+Using either probes or cables with equal time delays, connect a known reference signal to the Channel 1 input and the comparison signal to the Channel 2 input. - Set both VOLTS/DIV switches for 4- or 5-division displays. - 5.
+Select BOTH VERTICAL MODE; then select either ALT or CHOP, depending on the frequency of input signals. - 6.
 If the two signals are of opposite polarity, press in the Channel 2 INVERT button to invert the Channel 2 display (signals may be of opposite polarity due to 180° phase difference). - 7.
-Adjust the TRIGGER LEVEL control for a stable display. - 8.
-Set the SEC/DIV switch to a sweep speed which provides three or more divisions of horizontal separation between the reference points on the two displays.
-Center each of the displays vertically (see Figure 4-7) - 9.
-Measure the horizontal difference between the two signal reference points and calculate the time difference using the following formula:
+Adjust the A TRIGGER LEVEL control for a stable display.

+8. Set the A SEC/DIV switch to a sweep speed which provides three or more divisions of horizontal separation between the reference points on the two displays.
+Center each of the displays vertically (see Figure 4-7).